 - If you have a LMT'D, you may also have small torque plates.
 Simply remove the small bolt and slide the torque plates off.
 The bolt on the right is shorter and should be reinstalled at this location.

-- Ensure the axle cutout is facing forward (see image below video).
-By doing this it prevents excess strain on the motor cable and damage.
+- Ensure the axle cutout is facing forward (see the image below video).
+Doing this prevents excess strain on the motor cable and damage.

 - Tighten axle nuts to 30nm.